MrPocketMonsters/pykata/docker/README.md

 ## Usage

 1. Ensure you have Docker and Docker Compose installed on your machine (both contained in Docker Desktop).
+2. Load environment variables from the `.env` file in the project root (see `LOCAL_SETUP.md` for instructions).
-2. Navigate to this directory in your terminal.
+3. Navigate to this directory in your terminal.
-3. Run the following command to start the services:
+4. Run the following command to start the services:

    ```bash
    docker-compose up -d